Learn about our data

 - Test positive using an antigen test method

-- Have symptoms of COVID-19 AND known exposure to COVID-19 (for example, being a close contact of someone who was diagnosed with COVID-19)
+- Have symptoms of COVID-19 AND known exposure to COVID-19 (for example, being a close contact of someone who was diagnosed with COVID-19) and no molecular or antigen test was performed

 - COVID-19 or SARS-CoV-2 is listed on the death certificate